TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 In addition to the TYPO3 Content Style Guide, some other resources have been used:

-* "Don't use same word for 2 different meanings", see `RACKSPACE DEVELOPER DOCS:
+* "Don't use the same word for 2 different meanings", see `RACKSPACE DEVELOPER DOCS:
   Use consistent terminology
   <https://developer.rackspace.com/docs/style-guide/terminology/general-term-guidelines/use-consistent-terms/>`__

-capitalization
+Capitalization:

-* *"The tendency towards lowercase, which in part reflects a less formal, less deferential society, has been accelerated by the explosion of the internet"* `Guardian and Observer Styleguide <https://www.theguardian.com/guardian-observer-style-guide-c>`__, look under capital.
+* *"The tendency towards lowercase, which in part reflects a less formal, less deferential society, has been accelerated by the explosion of the internet."*, `Guardian and Observer Styleguide <https://www.theguardian.com/guardian-observer-style-guide-c>`__, look under "capital".
   Note that these are British publications and we use American spelling.
 * *"When referring to GUI elements, match the capitalization used in the interface."*, see `IBM developerWorks editorial style guide